cmda-bt/pt-course-19-20/readme.md

 *   Week 7: Matching, usability, progressive enhancement, should-haves
 *   Week 8: Deploy, finish up, could-haves

-Of course, it’s expected that the progress in practice is more chaotic and iterative.
+Of course, it’s expected that progress in practice is more chaotic and iterative.

-It’s often relatively easy to come up with a complex idea; it’s typically hard to make a complex idea into reality.
+It’s often relatively easy to come up with a complex idea.
+It’s typically hard to make a complex idea into reality.
 Keep your concept as basic as possible (while meeting this course’s criteria).
-Focus on the essentials and when done with those add bells and whistles.
+Focus on the essentials first and add bells and whistles later.

 ### Grade